venenux/alpine-wiki/tutorials/alpine-tutorial-desktop-wayland-try.md

 rc-service lightdm restart
 ```

-> **Warning** : for alpine 3.14, 3.15 just works the login sesion for sway, maybe 3.16 and up will
+> **Warning** : for alpine 3.14, 3.15 just works the login sesion for sway, maybe 3.16 will
 result in a blank screen, check https://github.com/swaywm/sway/pull/3634#issuecomment-462779163

-Wayland its on early stages.. so there is no login manager compatible,
-this is cos wayland per ser its another way to run GUI, and
-all the sesion and login GUI managers runs over Xorg.
+furter releases now supports session manager correctly!

 The wayland weston and sway configurations depens on your preferences,
 the above commands just provide defaults to made those compositors able to run for users.